Baldomo/open-in-mpv/README.md

 - **Solution:** pass the `--paths temp:%TMP%` argument to `yt-dlp` to make it use a temporary directory instead of writing to the installation directory

 ##### Additional setup for AppArmor (and similar) hardened distros (Ubuntu, Debian, Fedora, etc.)

-###### AppArmor
 Some distros have AppArmor (Ubuntu/Debian), SELinux (Fedora) enabled  by default.
-This can lead to the problem, because firefox is normally controlled through the access lists.
-For Ubuntu and derivatives you need to edit the apparmor profile for firefox located at `/etc/apparmor.d/usr.bin.firefox` adding at some place the path to the open-in-mpv helper binary and providing it with execute rights.
+This can lead to the browser being unable to launch the helper binary.
+For Ubuntu and derivatives you need to edit the AppArmor profile for Firefox located at `/etc/apparmor.d/usr.bin.firefox` by adding the path to the `open-in-mpv` helper binary and providing it with execute rights.

 ```
 # Rule for open-in-mpv helper